davidanderson3/umls-release-qa/README.md

 HTML and JSON reports for several UMLS tables including MRCONSO, MRREL, MRSTY, MRDEF, MRSAB, MRSAT, MRDOC, MRCOLS, and MRFILES.
 For the MRCOLS comparison, only the first, second, and seventh fields of each record are considered when detecting differences.
+For the MRSAB comparison, only the first three columns of each record are considered.